davelorino/mre/README.md

-beam search for solving most relevant explanation in Bayesian networks</i></a>, Journal of Applied Logic, Volume 22, 2017, Pages 3-13’ as an approximate inference algorithm that performs remarkably well on a suite of Bayesian network benchmarks and works by applying multi-stage scan-and-prune logic, pruning candidate hypotheses that don’t improve the Generalized Bayes Factor and gorwing a blacklist of hypotheses from which to cull successive candidate hypotheses until every Generalized Bayes Factor in the search space has either been explicitly evaluated or pruned.
+beam search for solving most relevant explanation in Bayesian networks</i></a>, Journal of Applied Logic, Volume 22, 2017, Pages 3-13’ as an approximate inference algorithm that performs remarkably well on a suite of Bayesian network benchmarks and works by applying a multi-stage scan-and-prune logic, pruning candidate hypotheses that don’t improve the Generalized Bayes Factor, gradually growing a blacklist of hypotheses from which to cull successive candidate hypotheses until every partial instantiation of nodes in the search space has been either evaluated or pruned.
 This reduction in the search space + pruning criteria combination is what makes it possible for this algorithm to enable reliable inference but also be computationally feasible on even large networks.

 This graphic taken from their paper describes the search algorithm
 nicely: